John Martin Breit: Major awards and decorations

 Breit is the recipient of the following:

 Personal life

 Breit was the son of Martin M. Breit and Eva G. Breit (Boucher), and the brother of Eugene Breit.
 Eugene Breit was a first lieutenant and pilot in the U.S. Army Air Force who was killed during World War II while flying from Momote Airfield, Los Negros Island, Admiralty Islands, Papua New Guinea, on a strike mission over Truk Lagoon.
-Breit passed away on October 6, 1981, at the age of 71 and is buried at Fort Sam Houston National Cemetery, San Antonio, TX.
+Breit died on October 6, 1981, at the age of 71.